Baxter Q-operator from quantum K-theory: Introduction

 We use the geometric action of $\fsh$ on the equivariant $K$-theory of $\N_{k,n}$ (see e.g. \cite{vasserot}) to identify it with the space of quantum states for the $XXZ$ model.
 Under this identification the Baxter operator \cite{baxter} of the $XXZ$ model coincides with the operator of quantum multiplication by the weighted quantum exterior algebra of the tautological bundle (see Theorem~\ref{baxther}).

 We show that the quantum tautological bundles are represented by certain universal elements from $\fsh$, which depend on $z$ but do not depend on the parameters $k$ and $n$ of the Grassmannian.
 In particular, we explicitly find this universal element in the case of quantum exterior powers of the tautological bundle (see Theorem \ref{Bform}).
-Moreover, quantum multiplication by the determinant of the tautological bundle coincides with the generator of the lattice part of the quantum affine dynamical Weyl group (see Theorem \ref{dymath}).
-This observation relates quantum $K$-theory with the theory of quantum dynamical groups of P. Etingof and A. Varchenko~\cite{ev}, which is a deformation of the standard quantum Weyl group \cite{soib}.
+Moreover, the operator of quantum multiplication by the quantum tautological line bundle $\widehat{\O(1)}(z)$ (see (\ref{qtlb}) below) acts as a lattice element of the quantum affine dynamical Weyl group (see Theorem \ref{dymath}).
+This observation relates quantum $K$-theory with the theory of quantum dynamical Weyl groups of P. Etingof and A. Varchenko~\cite{ev}, which is a deformation of the standard quantum Weyl group \cite{soib}.